Erasmus+ Funding

 Green travel

-Green travel means that low-emission means of transport such as bus, train or carpooling are used for at least half of the journey.
-If this makes your journey longer, you can be granted up to 6 additional travel days, which are funded with the grant rate of the destination country.
+Green travel means that low-emission means of transport such as bus, train or carpooling are used for more than half of the journey.
+If this makes your journey longer, you can be granted a total of up to 6 additional travel days, which are funded with the grant rate of the destination country.
+Additionally, you will receive the distance-dependent travel allowance for green travel.

 If you would like to apply for Green Travel/Green Mobility Grant, please specify this in the application form for a semester abroad or for an internship abroad in the online application portal and attach the corresponding sworn declaration to your application (see download box).